mihaigalos/arduino_usb/README.txt

+This repository is deprecated.
+Development is continued in [arduino_cli](https://github.com/mihaigalos/arduino_cli).

 This is the source code package for AVR ATtiny USB Tutorial by Joonas Pihlajamaa, published at Code and Life blog, http://codeandlife.com:

 http://codeandlife.com/2012/01/22/avr-attiny-usb-tutorial-part-1/